-Having good dental health is essential for anyone who wants to live a happy life.
+Healthy dental conditions are necessary for a happy and healthy life.
 There’s nothing worse than being in pain or finding out you need to have a tooth removed and that you could have prevented it if you called your dentist sooner.
 Below, you can read all about the six common signs that mean you need to call your dentist right away!

 Although you might think that’s it’s obvious to go to your dentist when you experience tooth pain, you’d also be surprised by how many people avoid going to the dentist when their teeth hurt.
 Temporary pain may be caused by jaw problems, sinus infections, or ear infections.
 As a general rule, if your tooth pain lasts longer than a few days, you should pay a visit to your dentist.

 In truth, a lot of people have bleeding gums and they ignore it.
 While bleeding gums can be caused by brushing your teeth too hard, you should be aware that they may be a sign of gingivitis or something more serious.
 In extreme cases, bleeding gums can lead to tooth loss and gum decay or receding gums.
 You may also develop an abscess due to food getting caught between your gums and teeth.

 If you have bad breath that lasts throughout the day, it may be a symptom of gum disease, infection or gingivitis.
 You’ll know if you do because you’ll have bad breath despite brushing your teeth and rinsing your mouth during the day.

 You should pay attention to what your teeth are telling you; if your teeth are more sensitive than usual, you should definitely go to your dentist.
 Increased tooth sensitivity can be a sign of common issues like cavities to issues that worsen over time like your tooth enamel wearing down, receding gums or worse, gum disease.